Proven-Paradox/shaper-system/Handbook.md

 ##### Boon, Bane, and Multiple Targets
 When using a multi-target Ability, there may be situations where Boon or Bane applies in different magnitudes for different targets.
 In cases like this, resolve targets that are not affected by Boon or Bane first, then do appropriate Boon/Bane re-rolls on the targets that are subject to Boon or Bane.
-> Example: Nayuta is aiming an area effect spell at a group of zombies.
+> Example: Nayuta is aiming an area of effect spell at a group of zombies.
 Most of the zombies have no Boon or Bane active, but a particularly dangerous one in the hoard has been hobbled by one of her allies in a way that gives Boon +2 to anyone attacking it.
 She rolls her dice, getting a result of 1 and 5.
 The standard zombies are resolved at this point, taking damage based on a result of (1 + 5) 6 plus her modifier.
 Once this is done, she turns to resolving the attack on the hobbled zombie, re-rolling the 1.
 She gets a 5, for a result of (5 + 5) 10 plus her modifier to damage that specific target.

 ------------
 # Chapter 2: Character Creation